timbeechey/tangram/README.md

 ![two-player](https://github.com/timbeechey/tangram/assets/66388815/0042c4f3-3bbd-4830-92db-cb86d721d880)

-Each participant's moves are recorded in a CSV file along with timestamps for later analysis.
+Moves are recorded in a CSV file along with timestamps for later analysis.

 # Building from source